CSAILVision/unifiedparsing/README.md

 # Unified Perceptual Parsing for Scene Understanding (Under Construction)

 This is a pyTorch implementation of the unified perceptual parsing network on Broden+ dataset and ADE20K dataset.
-This work is published at ECCV'18 [Unified Perceptual Parsing for Scene Understanding]().
+This work is published at ECCV'18 [Unified Perceptual Parsing for Scene Understanding](), to which Tete Xiao, Yingcheng Liu, and Bolei Zhou contribute equally.

 Broden+ dataset is the standardized Broden dataset, previously proposed in [Network Dissection](https://github.com/CSAILVision/NetDissect).
 ADE20K dataset is a recent image dataset for [scene parsing](https://github.com/CSAILVision/semantic-segmentation-pytorch).